rweigel/stct/GSM.md

 GSM (Geocentric Solar Magnetospheric) - $\hat{\mathbf{x}}\_\text{GSM}$ directed along the vector from the center of the Earth to the center of the Sun.

-This coordinate frame has been referred to as Geocentric Solar Magnetic.
+This coordinate frame has been referred to as Geocentric Solar Magnetic (GSM) (Laundal and Richmond, 2017), Solar Magnetospheric (SM).

 # [SSCWeb](https://sscweb.gsfc.nasa.gov/users_guide/Appendix_C.shtml)